Planning to ship goods from A to B, we need to decide what transport mode or modes we would use.

 I mentioned already transporting seafood for restaurants.
 Here we refer to the natural susceptibility of cargo to transport.
 Loads that perish quickly are transported either by road or by air.
 We also need to ensure the control of transport temperature.
 So, we will be dealing with refrigerated transport.
 If these loads are relatively small, of course, we will carry them by air.
 If it is a larger amount, it will go by road.
 Nobody, however, will transport quickly perishable loads by rail as railways, at least in Europe, are considered a slow mode of transport.
 Maybe only except if the rail transport will take place in the refrigerated semi-trailer on an intermodal linear transport route, i.e., in intermodal trains, which are assigned a fixed and a fast journey route.
 At a distance of about 1000 km in European transport, it may happen that a train will reach the destination faster than a truck, even if there are two drivers in it and they will go in turns.

 If we want to transport electronics from Asia to Europe, we can bring it either by plane, by rail, or by air.
 Air transport will last several hours, but it will be the most expensive form of transportation.
 Sea transport will last three to four weeks.
 Rail transport will take about a week to ten days.
-In this case, however, there will be a problem that these loads might be susceptible to theft.
-These transports are sometimes escorted by anti-terrorists.
-Still, many insurers will not insure us.
-The optimal solution seems to be sea transport.
+With the development of the New Silk Road it seems to be a reasonable alternative.
+The most popular solution is however sea transport.
 Here yet again, we hook up to the economic susceptibility of freight to transport.
 The cost calculation does not consider only the cost of transportation.
 We should ask ourselves here, whether we do not pay any additional costs associated with this transport.
 Many producers do not finance their production with cash, but with a credit line.
 So, we have to ask ourselves, how much do interest on this credit line cost us when the electronics are on the sea route from Asia to Europe and add these costs to the cost of transport by sea.
 If, after adding these costs to the costs of sea freight, it turns out that they exceed the costs of air transport, then it is more profitable for us to transport this electronics by air.
 These additional costs of a credit line incurred when a load travels from one continent to another are the so-called in-transit inventory costs.
 Air transport will be also more suitable for security reasons if the cargo is of utmost value.

 We usually transport small cargo volumes by road.
 By rail, large loading volumes.
 But these low cargo volumes may be containerized.
 We may deal with many containers that are to be shipped from different shippers located in a specific region of Europe to some other distant area in Europe.
 Let us say we talk here around the thousand-kilometer route.
 If we could find so many loads that would fill one full train on this route, it would be more profitable to transport these loads by intermodal transport, on the primary way of transportation by rail.
 Similarly, it will be with other loads.
 If it was possible to find a sufficiently large number of loads to fill the entire train, it would be worthwhile to send the load by rail.
 Of course, provided that the transport time by rail is acceptable to shippers.
 The advantage of road transport over rail transport is travel time.
 Conventional railways are less competitive in this respect than road transport.
 Here yet again we tackle the economic susceptibility.